-The Board has established the Option Plan as described under "Statement of Executive Compensation - Stock Option Plan".
+The Option Plan is described under "Statement of Executive Compensation - Stock Option Plan".

 The policies of the TSX-V require stock option plans which reserve for issuance up to 10% (instead of a fixed number) of a listed company's shares be approved annually by its Shareholders.
 That approval is being sought at the Meeting by way of an ordinary resolution.
 The persons named in the accompanying Proxy intend to vote in favour of this proposed resolution.